mgcrea/benchmark-kaizoumark/_posts/2016-08-19-decentralized-modules-c-elf-sections.md

 The goal here is to allow client code to be able to 'find' the interface instances provided by the modules.

+The first question we need to address is whether we register interfaces statically at design time or dynamically at runtime.

+Some systems like Linux provide mechanisms for sepcial 'constructors' functions to be called at program initialization.
+We could take advantage of that feature to allow each module to register its interfaces: see a full example [here](https://github.com/idjelic/lttng2lxt).

-Obviously, if some system mechanism allowing the modules to be initialized individually when the program is loaded into memory existed, the problem would be solved ... but let's assume that we are on a minimal system without such capability (this is true for most embedded targets), and that we as a consequencewe can only rely on static registration.
+In this article, I assume that we are on a system without such capability, and that we as a consequencewe can only rely on static registration.

+>Note that static registration is also more effective, and always desirable on devices with limited hardware.

-A first solution is to give the client code a direct access to the interface instances, by exposing them in public headers.
+A first solution for static registration of modules is to give the client code a direct access to the interface instances, by exposing them in public headers.

 ~~~~